 Post Bloom Aftercare For Orchids

-The symbolism and meaning of orchids goes back to ancient times and continues to be a reminder to those close to us that we’re thinking of them warmly.
+The symbolism and meaning of orchids go back to ancient times and continue to be a reminder to those close to us that we’re thinking of them warmly.
 Between the moments we get to spend together, the orchid plant grows and its blooming flowers are a delightful surprise.
-Sending orchids for delivery is a meaningful gift to show you care, they just need a little love to keep them healthy, happy and blossoming.Shop All
+Sending orchids for delivery is a meaningful gift to show you care, they just need a little love to keep them healthy, happy, and blossoming.Shop All